-Table 5 - The reports available in model0-6-2, what they do, and any options they take using the -R option, and a name for report files with the -r option.
+To get report output, you need to create a report configuration file, the format of which is described in section 5.2.
+You then need to specify the configuration file on the command line using the -R option, and a name for report files with the -r option.
 The name of the file actually created corresponds to the argument for the -r flag in much the same way as the history file name corresponds to the -h flag (see section 8.1), though with reports, the -a flag can be specified to cause the reports to be appended to an existing file.
 (The '.txt' suffix will still be enforced, however.)